Dismissal and rehire Changes to your contract

 You will usually keep your 'period of continuous employment' – this is your length of service with your employer.
 In some circumstances, this could apply even if there is a short break between the contracts.
 For example, if you accepted the new contract before the break.

-If you believe the dismissal is unfair, you may be able to make a claim for unfair dismissal from your old contract while you continue to work for your employer under the new contract.
+If you believe the dismissal is unfair, you might be able to make a claim for unfair dismissal from your old contract while you continue to work for your employer under the new contract.
 This is a complex situation and you should get legal advice.

 If you do not accept an offer to be rehired on new terms